Catskill909/radio/content/help/podcasting/rss-feed-management.md

 # RSS Feed Management

-Every show in Radio Suite automatically generates a compliant RSS feed suitable for distribution to major platforms like Apple Podcasts, Spotify, and Google Podcasts.
+Every show in StationDock automatically generates a compliant RSS feed suitable for distribution to major platforms like Apple Podcasts, Spotify, and Google Podcasts.

 ## Accessing Your Feed